Jacek Malczewski

-Jacek Malczewski ([ˈjat͡sɛk malˈt͡ʂɛfskʲi]; 15 July 1854 – 8 October 1929) was a Polish symbolist painter who is one of the most revered painters of Poland, associated with the patriotic Young Poland movement following a century of Partitions.
-He is regarded as the father of Polish Symbolism.
-His creative output combined the predominant style of his times with historical motifs of Polish martyrdom, the romantic ideals of independence, Christian and Greek mythology, folk tales, as well as his love of the natural world.
+Jacek Malczewski ([ˈjat͡sɛk malˈt͡ʂɛfskʲi]; 15 July 1854 – 8 October 1929) was a Polish symbolist painter who was one of the central figures of the patriotic Young Poland movement.

+His works combined the predominant style of his time with historical motifs of Polish martyrdom, the romantic aspiration for national independence, Christian and Greek mythology, folk tales, and his love of the natural world.

 He was the father of painter Rafał Malczewski.

 Childhood

 Malczewski was born in Radom, Congress Poland, under occupation of the Russian Empire.
 During his childhood and early youth he was greatly influenced by his father Julian, a Polish patriot and social activist who introduced him to the world of romantic literature inspired by the November Uprising.
 On his mother's side, he was related to the Szymanowski family whom they often visited on their Masovian country estate in Cygów.
 The attractiveness of the Polish landscape and associated folklore had been awakened in him by Feliks Karczewski, his uncle and long-time guardian, who had invited future novelist Adolf Dygasiński to his estate, to act as Jacek's home tutor.